-- The next group of 3 could be given advance notice so they have time to confer/prepare for their 15 minute photo session. - Team Leader keeps track of the participation so that each crew member is given the chance to participate with the camera. - The goal is get the crews to look for the 'sleeping tigers'; and therefore, by doing this HAW • technique over and over again throughout the year, the crews are coached into an advanced state of hazard awareness. - Therefore each month while using the Super Tuesday work stoppage(s); each work units must provide a minimum of 'x' photo-TRIC. - It would be great if Play Safe scores could be enhanced for the output.
+- The CSR could also select a topic or theme for that particular workshop and run a mini-competition between his work units to see what they can produce. - Involvement from PDO both on location and in MAF will add 'credibility' to the exercise. - The next group of 3 could be given advance notice so they have time to confer/prepare for their 15 minute photo session. - Team Leader keeps track of the participation so that each crew member is given the chance to participate with the camera. - The goal is get the crews to look for the 'sleeping tigers'; and therefore, by doing this HAW technique over and over again throughout the year, the crews are coached into an advanced state of hazard awareness. - Therefore each work units must provide a minimum of 'x' photo-TRIC.